-- 5.1 The Dean/Head of School will consider whether there are grounds for the student to be suspended or partially excluded from the University in line with section C of the Regulations, pending a fitness to practise hearing and/or a disciplinary hearing and/or the conclusion of criminal proceedings and/or receipt of an assessment from an appropriately qualified medical and/or psychiatric and/or occupational health expert.
-In any circumstance where interim suspension or partial exclusion may be required, the Dean/Head of School will refer the matter to the Academic Registrar to invoke the interim suspension or partial exclusion in line with section C of the Regulations for the Conduct of Students. - 5.2 Where the initial investigation indicates that the 'cause for concern' is sufficiently serious and the student is on practice placement, the student will be temporarily withdrawn from the placement with immediate effect by the responsible member of staff, subject to confirmation by the Dean/Head of School at the earliest opportunity.
-The student will have the right to make representations in person to the Dean/Head of School and request a review of the temporary withdrawal every four weeks. - 5.3 A student may not graduate from the University whilst any proceedings are ongoing under this Fitness to Practise Procedure.
-This applies whether or not the student has been subject to interim suspension or partial exclusion in accordance with paragraph 5.1 and/or withdrawal from a placement in accordance with paragraph 5.2.
+- 5.1 The Head of School will consider whether there are grounds for the student to be suspended or partially excluded from the University in line with section C of the Regulations, pending a fitness to practise hearing and/or a disciplinary hearing and/or the conclusion of criminal proceedings and/or receipt of an assessment from an appropriately qualified medical and/or psychiatric and/or occupational health expert.
+In any circumstance where interim suspension may be required, the Head of School will refer the matter to the Academic Registrar to invoke the interim suspension in line with the Regulations for the Conduct of Students. - 5.2 Where the initial investigation indicates that the 'cause for concern' is sufficiently serious and the student is on practice placement, the student will be temporarily withdrawn from the placement with immediate effect by the responsible member of staff, subject to confirmation by the Head of School at the earliest opportunity.
+The student will have the right to make representations in person to the Head of School and to request a review of the temporary withdrawal every four weeks. - 5.3 A student may not graduate from the University whilst any proceedings are ongoing under this Fitness to Practise Procedure.
+This applies whether or not the student has been subject to interim suspension and/or withdrawal from a placement.

-6. Formal meeting with the Dean/Head of School
+6. Formal meeting with the Head of School